Simon Fernandes

 Fernandes disappears from the records after 1590, when he sailed with an English fleet to the Azores, a journey from which he most likely did not return alive.
 However, a copy of one of his charts of the East coast of North America still survives in the Cotton Collection, and was probably one of the chief sources used by John Dee for his 1580 map justifying English claims to North America.

 Early life

-Fernandes was born Simão Fernandes in c.
-1538 in Terceira in the Portuguese islands of the Azores.
+Fernandes was born around 1538 in the Portuguese island of Terceira in the Azores.

 He received his navigational training in Spain, at the renowned Casa de Contratación pilot training school in Seville, and made at least one journey across the Atlantic in the service of the Spanish Crown.

 Career

 Pirate

 At some point Fernandes severed his loyalty to the Spanish crown and in the 1570s he took up a career in piracy, operating out of South Wales in association with the notorious pirate John Callis, preying upon Spanish shipping.
 England was at peace with Spain at this time and piracy was an offence punishable by hanging, but in practice Fernandes was engaged in exactly the sort of behaviour to which Queen Elizabeth I of England was inclined to turn a blind eye.
 However, the Portuguese ambassador Francisco Giraldi vigorously protested Fernandes's activities to the Queen's ministers, after the alleged murder of seven Portuguese sailors, and in 1577 the 39-year-old Fernandes was arrested in Cardiff and taken to London to face trial.

 However, far from being hanged for his crimes, Fernandes was released, apparently with the connivance of Queen Elizabeth's spymaster Sir Francis Walsingham, who appears to have been well aware of the Portuguese navigator's potential usefulness in challenging the Spanish trade monopoly in the New World.
 Certainly Giraldi blamed Walsingham, excoriating him and demanding justice for his country's dead sailors.
 The fact was that Fernandes likely had more experience of navigating the Indies than almost any man in England, making him a unique asset to the early English voyages of discovery in the New World.